Blog Banner

 Defining a ‘Qualified and Competent’ Person

-The regulations state the inspection must be performed by a “qualified and competent person.”
-This is a key responsibility for competent landlords.
 Can any electrician do an EICR?
 Not necessarily.
 While many qualified electricians can perform EICRs, they must have specific experience and qualifications related to periodic inspection and testing (e.g., City & Guilds 2391 or equivalent).
 The electrical safety industry has competent person schemes, and the government guidance suggests landlords can check if the inspector is a member of a scheme (like NICEIC, NAPIT, or SELECT) or ask for proof of their qualifications, experience, and adequate insurance.

 The Inspection: